Airbus Logo

 4. Biggest Plane: The Airbus A380 is the biggest plane many people can travel together.
 It started flying in 2007, but it will soon stop being made because people want smaller planes that use less gas.

-5. Saving Fuel: Airbus works hard to make planes that don’t need as much gas, like the A350, made with special materials to make it lighter and use less fuel.
+5. Saving Fuel: Airbus works hard to make planes that don’t need as much gas, like the A350, which is made with special materials to make it lighter and use less fuel.

 6. Fancy Controls: In 1988, Airbus was the first to use a special system in its A320 plane that lets pilots fly with computers instead of just by hand.
 This helps save fuel and makes flying safer.